JuliaLinhart/benchmark_sbi/README.rst

 |Build Status| |Python 3.8+|

 Benchopt is a package to simplify and make more transparent and reproducible the comparisons of optimization algorithms.
 This benchmark is dedicated to simulation-based inference (SBI) algorithms.
-The goal of SBI is to approximate the posterior distribution of a stochastic model:
+The goal of SBI is to approximate the posterior distribution of a stochastic model (or simulator):

 $$q(\\theta | x) \\approx p(\\theta | x) = \\frac{p(x | \\theta) p(\\theta)}{p(x)} = \\frac{p(x | \\theta) p(\\theta)}{\\int_\\Theta p(x | \\theta') p(\\theta') d\\theta'}$$